2019 Halle synagogue shooting: Investigation

 In the first hours after the attack, security services worked on the assumption of multiple perpetrators.
 Later in the afternoon, Saxony-Anhalt's state minister of the interior Holger Stahlknecht declared that there was only one attacker, who had been arrested, and that it was being investigated whether the man had been part of a social environment or networks.
 Balliet was arrested in Zeitz, located about 50 km south of Halle.

-The Federal Prosecutor (Generalbundesanwalt) took over the investigation since the attack was a potential violation of Germany's internal security.
+The Federal Prosecutor took over the investigation since the attack was a potential violation of Germany's internal security.
 The prosecutor indicated that it was investigating a "murder with special significance."
 According to the prosecutor's spokesperson, there are currently no indications of a terrorist organisation being involved.
 Security sources said the then-unidentified suspect was a German national who had no prior criminal history, and that the indications of a right-wing extremist background became stronger.
 On 10 October, police searched Balliet's house in Benndorf near Eisleben.

 Balliet used the streaming service Twitch to broadcast his attacks.
 According to Twitch, that stream was not listed in the recommendations of the site or made public in any other way, meaning that he had to specifically send the link to people to lead them to the stream.